senarvi/senarvi.github.io/_posts/2017-05-04-crawling-conversation-sites.md

 A `CrawlSpider` automates the process of following links on the loaded web pages. `start_urls` defines one or more top-level URLs, where to start crawling.
-You might want to give the start page or list all the individual conversation areas. `allowed_domains` limits the spider to links that point to this domain.
+`allowed_domains` limits the spider to links that point to this domain name.
+You probably want to stay inside the same domain and not to follow external links.
-You probably want to stay inside the same domain. `extractor` is an object that extracts the links from a web page that the spider will follow.
-You should provide a regular expression in the `allow` parameter that matches only to the pages that display conversations.
+`extractor` is an object that extracts the links that the spider should follow from a web page.
+You should provide a regular expression in the `allow` parameter that matches only those pages that contain conversations or links to conversation threads.

 Implementation of the `parse_item` function depends on the HTML structure of the site.
 It should iterate through all the messages in the HTML code, and yield a